BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/PIPELINE.md

 to a set of registers.
 In particular, each stage will have its own copy of the program counter, the current instruction, and some other fields derived from them.
 Why is this so ?
-- rember that even if for now we lanuch them sequentially, all stages are supposed to run concurrently (it will be so in our next step).
+- rember that even if for now we launch them sequentially, all stages are supposed to run concurrently (it will be so in our next step).
 In particular, it means that each stage will process a *different* instruction;
-- besides the advantage of increasing throughput, by separating execution into multiple register-to-register stages, pipelining results in a shorter critical path (hence supports a higher frequency).
+- besides the advantage of increasing throughput, by separating execution into multiple register-to-register stages, pipelining often results in a shorter critical path (hence supports a higher frequency).